openhab/openhab-docs/ui/building-pages.md

 ### Applying CSS Properties Directly

 Applying CSS properties like `border-color` directly on components is sometimes enough; but contrary to CSS variables like `--f7-button-border-color` which will be inherited to descendants in the tree, either by your own components or by f7 components (or their OH derivatives) that make use of these variables, they will only work on the element where you put the style configuration.

 There are hundreds of [CSS properties](https://www.w3schools.com/cssref/) you can use to design your widgets.
+Use the resources at [W3Schools](https://www.w3schools.com/css/default.asp) or the [CSS-Tricks Properties Almanac](https://css-tricks.com/almanac/properties/) to learn more about CSS properties and techniques - these resources will provide code in HTML and classes definitions but you can most of the time adapt them for usage in components' YAML definitions.

+There are hundreds of [CSS properties](https://www.w3schools.com/cssref/) you can use to design your widgets.
 Use the resources at [W3Schools](https://www.w3schools.com/css/default.asp) to learn more about CSS techniques - these examples will provide code in HTML and classes definitions but you can most of the time adapt them for usage in components' YAML definitions.